 - Divide the dough into 7-8 round balls or so.

 - Heat a Tawa/ flat pan.
 I prefer to use a non-stick Pan for preparing Paratha.

-- Roll one stuffed Flour ball with the help of a rolling pin into a round shaped Paratha or flat bread of around 5 cm diameter and put in on the tawa and roast from both side.
+- Roll one stuffed Flour ball with the help of a rolling pin into a round-shaped Paratha or flatbread of around 5 cm diameter and put in on the Tawa and roast from both sides.
 Apply little vegetable oil/ Ghee on the Paratha and shallow fry from both sides till the Chatu Paratha turns golden brown.

 - Prepare Parathas with rest of the staffed balls following the process mentioned.

 - Spread some butter over the Paratha and serve it hot with Achar/ Pickle and Green Chili.